jabsatz/jabs-website/content/blog/programming-paradigms/index.md

 Sure, you can use the oven to cook a _lot_ of things, but you can also cook without an oven, and for some things it would actually be the right thing to do (although I never tried a baked salad).

-I want to further explain what these different paradigms are, and why I don't think that languages are **oriented** towards a certain style, but rather that they **support** different styles.
+I want to talk about what some different paradigms are, and why I don't think that languages are **oriented** towards a certain style, but rather that they **support** different styles.

 **The point of this article is not to teach you all the different paradigms.**